velazquez-96/Employee-Database-SQL/README.md

 * Data Engineering
   - Create a table schema for each of the six CSV files
 * Data analysis
-  - Run the SQL queries to obtain the following:
+  - SQL queries to obtain the following:

-    - List the following details of each employee: employee number, last name, first name, gender, and salary.
+    - Details of each employee: employee number, last name, first name, gender, and salary.
-    - List employees who were hired in 1986.
+    - Employees who were hired in 1986.
-    - List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
+    - Manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
-    - List the department of each employee with the following information: employee number, last name, first name, and department name.
+    - Department of each employee with the following information: employee number, last name, first name, and department name.
-    - List all employees whose first name is "Hercules" and last names begin with "B."
+    - All employees whose first name is "Hercules" and last names begin with "B."
-    - List all employees in the Sales department, including their employee number, last name, first name, and department name.
+    - All employees in the Sales department, including their employee number, last name, first name, and department name.
-    - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+    - All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
-    - In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+    - Frequency count of employee last names in descending order, i.e., how many employees share each last name.

 ## Features